The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Saitama, JP

-Keiichi Akasaka practices in Saitama, Japan.
+Keiichi Akasaka practices practicing medicine in Saitama, Japan.
 Akasaka is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Acute Interstitial Pneumonia, Interstitial Lung Disease, Idiopathic Pulmonary Fibrosis, and Endoscopy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Interstitial Lung Disease, Acute Interstitial Pneumonia, Idiopathic Pulmonary Fibrosis, and Endoscopy.

-Takafumi Suda practices in Hamamatsu, Japan.
-Suda is rated as a Distinguished expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Acute Interstitial Pneumonia, Interstitial Lung Disease, Pulmonary Fibrosis, Tissue Biopsy, and Endoscopy.
+Tomohiro Handa practices practicing medicine in Kawahara, Japan.
+Mr. Handa is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Acute Interstitial Pneumonia, Interstitial Lung Disease, Pulmonary Alveolar Proteinosis, Lung Transplant, and Liver Transplant.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.